Glaucoma Treatment in New Jersey

 We are a comprehensive ophthalmology clinic in New Jersey with a strong emphasis on glaucoma treatment.
-We give the most current diagnostic technologies for early glaucoma treatment and diagnosis to a large number of patients.
+We have the most current diagnostic technologies for early glaucoma treatment and diagnosis to a large number of patients.

 Glaucoma is a condition that damages the link between the eye and the brain via the optic nerve.
 The optic nerve is composed of millions of nerve fibers bundled together.
 Individual nerve fibers may be harmed if the fluid circulating within the eye does not drain properly, resulting in increased intraocular pressure that damages the optic nerve.

 When nerve fibers die, a person's field of vision develops little blind spots.
 Initially, the effect may be so mild that the majority of people will not detect it until the disease has progressed significantly.
 Glaucoma, the leading cause of blindness in the United States, eventually causes blindness if left untreated.
 For this reason, regular eye exams using advanced diagnostic techniques are essential for glaucoma therapy, especially for those at a higher risk of developing the disease.

 Those with the following background may be at higher risk for developing glaucoma: